 Bell's privacy policy clearly explains how and when we collect, as well as use and disclose personal information, including how we share information within the Bell group of companies.
-We also explain what is and what is not considered as personal information.

-We collect personal data only with the customer's consent and we clearly specify the purpose of the use of the data collected.
-Customers are given the option to opt out of further processing of their personal data beyond the original purpose of data collection.
+We collect personal data only with the customer's consent and we clearly specify the purpose that the collected data is used for.
+Customers are given the option to opt out of the further processing of their personal data beyond the original purpose of data collection.

-We aim to commit to personal data on file being correct and complete and to keep it up to date, and to holding only the minimum amount of personal data needed to fulfill the defined purpose.
+We aim to commit to the personal data on file being correct and complete, to keep it up to date and to retain only the minimum amount of personal data needed to fulfill the defined purpose.
 In addition, we retain personal data no longer than is necessary for the purpose for which it was obtained.

-Moreover, Bell will not disclose a customer's confidential information to government agencies unless specifically compelled to do so by a legal authority or in the case of an emergency where the life, health, or security of an individual is threatened.
+Moreover, Bell will not disclose a customer's confidential information to government agencies, unless it is required or permitted by law (such as where it is necessary to investigate the contravention of a law or to prevent fraud and secure our networks) or in the case of an emergency where there is an imminent danger to life or property.
 To view our Lawful Access Request Transparency Report, please see Appendix 1 at the end of this document.